kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ## How Pods handle problems with containers {#CrashLoopBackOff}

 `CrashLoopBackOff` is a status that Kubernetes sets for a Pod when a container in the Pod fails to start properly and then continually tries and fails in a loop.
-This status is a clear indication that Kubernetes is attempting to a container, but the container keeps crashing during startup.

-#### Causes for CrashLoopBackOff

 The `CrashLoopBackOff` status can be caused by issues like the following:

 - Application errors within the container.
-- Configuration errors, such as incorrect environment variables or missing configuration files
+- Configuration errors, such as incorrect environment variables or missing configuration files.
 - Resource constraints, where the container might not have enough memory or CPU to start properly.
 - Health checks failing if the application doesn't start serving within the expected time.

 ## Pod conditions